Vivecboots/Ursidae_Utility/README.md

 If you'd like to contribute to this project, please create a pull request with your proposed changes.

 ## Todo:
-- Socks5 integration
+- Socks5 integration/ tor for the host website integration
 - pseudo pseudo-address and document stuffing
 - Deployment to Akash or Fleek.xyz when it arrives to decentralize
-- tor